TopGirlCoder/tests-external-interface/readme.md

 # user-tests
-* Achieved 100% coverage of sign in, sign up, and sign out codebase by writing tests utilizing RSpec, Capybara and Selenium to exclusively test remote url
+* Achieved 100% coverage of sign in, sign up, and sign out codebase by writing feature specs utilizing RSpec, Capybara and Selenium to exclusively test remote url

 ## Project Summary
 * Technologies: Ruby 2.4.2